AngleProtocol/angle-docs/other/amo.md

 While we described above an example of a lending AMO, the Angle Protocol supports different types of AMOs.
 Each AMO is previously proposed on Angle governance forum and voted [on Snapshot](https://snapshot.org/#/anglegovernance.eth) before being put in production.

-Management of AMOs is so far done by [the governance multisig](https://etherscan.io/address/0xdC4e6DFe07EFCa50a197DF15D9200883eF4Eb1c8) but is on its way of being automatized through trustless smart contracts.
+Management of AMOs across different chains is so far done by [the governance multisig](/governance/angle-dao.md#🗳-voting) on each supported chain but is on its way of being automatized through trustless smart contracts.

+{% hint style="info" %}
+For the most up-to-date info on Angle AMOs, you can check [this document](https://docs.google.com/spreadsheets/d/1RM2wvtGT1B8sGZ5NbKFry-DJMTgZBNvJYE963xZqL7A/edit?usp=sharing).
+{% endhint %}

 ### Lending AMOs

 Lending AMOs correspond to the example described above where the protocol mints agTokens (only agEUR so far) and lends it on lending protocols. agTokens minted into such AMOs do not enter in circulation unless they are overcollateralized by a borrower through the concerned money market.

+#### Current Protocol Lending AMO Positions

-Angle supports so far several different lending AMOs on different chains
+Angle supports so far several different lending AMOs on different chains:

 - On [Aave](https://app.aave.com/reserve-overview/?underlyingAsset=0xe0b52e49357fd4daf2c15e02058dce6bc0057db4&marketName=proto_polygon_v3) on Polygon: 1m agEUR are invested in this AMO
 - On [Euler](https://app.euler.finance/market/0x1a7e4e63778b4f12a199c062f3efdd288afcbce8) on Ethereum mainnet with ~3.6m agEUR invested as well.